parzival-roethlein/prmaya/README.md

 ### DESCRIPTION
 Scripts, plugins and posts (tutorials, notes) for Autodesk Maya.
-* prmaya (structured like the default Maya user folder)
+* prmaya (structured like the default maya user folder)
   * scripts
     * __prSelectionUi__: used in production. demo: https://vimeo.com/37670989
     * __prObjectSetUi__: used in production